persalys/persalys/python/doc/developer_manual/validation/validation.rst

       :align: center

 - click on 'Evaluate' button bellow the outputs table
     - only y0 and y1 are evaluated

 - select lines 1 and 3 of the outputs table
     - first header item is checked

 - click on Evaluate button
     - fake_var and fake_y0 are evaluated

 - change x2 value to 1.5 + press enter
     - outputs values are reinitialized

-- unselect all
+- unselect all outputs

 - click on 'Evaluate' button
     - nothing appends

 - check fake_var + change its formula to 'x1 +'

 - click on 'Evaluate' button
     - error message 'Impossible to evaluate etc.'

 - unselect fake_var + select y0, fake_y0 and y1